|Author||Sina Mahmoodi, Alex Beregszaszi|

-Bytecode is currently the second contributor to block witness size, after all the proof hashes.
-Transitioning the trie from hexary to binary reduce the hash section of the witness by 3x, thereby making code the first contributor.
+Bytecode is currently the second contributor to block witness size, after the proof hashes.
+Transitioning the trie from hexary to binary reduces the hash section of the witness by 3x, thereby making code the first contributor.
 By breaking contract code into chunks and committing to those chunks in a merkle tree, stateless clients would only need the chunks that were touched during a given transaction to execute it.

 - How a given contract code is split into chunks and then merkleized

 - How to merkleize all existing contract codes during a hardfork

 KEY_LENGTH: 2 (bytes)